-The boundary conditions are similar to those used in the zero-$\beta$ model.
-The thermal conductive flux at the top boundary vanishes.
+The boundary conditions are similar to those used in the zero-$\beta$ model, except for the mass flux at the top boundary.
+The mass flux in the uppermost 2 cells in the computational domain is copied symmetrically to the ghost cells and multiplied by a factor of 0.5 (first ghost cell) and 0.25 (second ghost cell), which is identical to the setup used in \citet{Chen+al:2022}.
+The thermal conduction flux at the top boundary vanishes.
 We note again that in the radiative MHD model, no $f_{\rm sp}$ is applied.
 The magnetic field at the bottom boundary is driven by the imposed time-dependent boundary electric field that follows the original 720\,s cadence of the observation data.

 The initial condition of a radiative MHD run is set as follows.
 We adapt 3D cubes of all MHD variables from the snapshot of the quiet Sun simulation mentioned above (i.e., the snapshot that provides the density profile for zero-$\beta$ models).
 These cubes (1152 grid points starting from the mean optical depth unity layer) are used as the initial values for the density, energy, and velocity vectors.